Jakub Vrana’s late goal lets Capitals breathe easier, secure a 5-2 win over the Devils

 "He's gotten an opportunity, and certainly he's made the most of it," Laviolette said before the game.

 It's unclear who will get the starting nod in the Capitals' net Sunday.
-Beyond Vanecek, the Capitals' options are Craig Anderson, the 39-year-old who made his first start for Washington last Sunday in a 4-3 win over the Devils, and Ilya Samsonov.
+Beyond Vanecek, the options are Craig Anderson, the 39-year-old who made his first start for Washington last Sunday in a 4-3 win over the Devils, and Ilya Samsonov.
 The 24-year-old Russian made 25 saves Friday in a 6-3 win for the Hershey Bears, the Capitals' American Hockey League affiliate.
 He returned to the Capitals' taxi squad Saturday and has now played four rehab games since coming off the NHL's coronavirus protocol list Feb.
 8. He has not played in the NHL since Jan.
 17; he tested positive for the coronavirus Jan.
 19.

 More from The Post: